lineality/Online_Voting_Using_One_Time_Pads/README.md

 -
 -

+## Khanaman Tversky, effects on systems of decisions
+- behavior economics
+- decision theory
+- prospect theory
+- how options are phrased

 ## categories of CS operations involved in coordinated decision making
 - are there any undefined-behavior or non-analytic components that are unavoidable?